Toronto Dog Bite Lawyer - Compensation

 - That the bite caused injury, suffering, loss or harm

-The legal liability for compensation following a dog bite is determined by "common law" or by separate specific State and community statutes.
-There are many variations of the law from state to state and city to city even within the same state and it is essential that expert advice is sought from an experienced local specialist dog bite lawyer to ensure that legal liability is established.
+The legal liability for compensation following a dog bite is determined by "common law" or by specific statutes.
+It is essential that expert advice is sought from an experienced local specialist dog bite lawyer to ensure that legal liability is established.

 The term "common law" refers to the opinions and decisions of judges following consideration of cases heard by them and has developed over hundreds of years.
 Common law generally indicates strict liability against a dog owner where the owner has knowledge or ought to have knowledge that the animal has a vicious, dangerous or mischievous trait or propensity.
 For the owner be held liable under common law it must be shown that the animal is dangerous and that the owner had or should have had knowledge of the trait or propensity.
 If victim's dog bite lawyer proves these two elements then the pet owner is strictly liable.
 The doctrine of negligence which can also be used to establish liability has also been developed in the common law.
 Negligence is the doing of something which a reasonably prudent person would not do, or the failure to do something which a reasonably prudent person would do and is the failure to use reasonable care.
 If negligence is established by the victims dog bite lawyer then the owner will usually be liable to pay compensation.